edm00se/blog/_posts/2015-06-17-building-a-front-end-pt2-an-app-with-angular.md

 ```

 ##### 5 - Directives
 [Directives](//docs.angularjs.org/guide/directive) are the higher level "do something" definitions.
 Most of the AngularJS attributes or tags you write into HTML are directives.
-As with Filters, you can write your own Directives all you like, but some of the most useful ones come <span data-toggle="tooltip" title="out-of-the-box">OoB</span>.
+As with Filters, you can write your own Directives all you like, but some of the most useful ones come OoB ("out of the box").

 ```javascript
 //...config,factories,controllers,filters